probsys/sppl/README.md

-Users express generative models as imperative programs with standard programming constructs, such as arrays, if/else, for loops, etc. The program is then translated to a sum-product representation (a generalization of [sum-product networks](https://arxiv.org/pdf/2004.01167.pdf)) that statically represents the probability distribution on all random variables in the program and is
+Users express generative models as imperative programs with standard programming constructs, such as arrays, if/else, for loops, etc. The program is then translated to a sum-product expression (a generalization of [sum-product networks](https://arxiv.org/pdf/2004.01167.pdf)) that statically represents the probability distribution on all random variables in the program and is